zumasys/docs/site/jbase/get-started/docker-container/README.md

 The assumption here is that you already have Docker installed in some form on your system.

-Our examples all use Powershell and Docker Desktop for Windows, but the same commands should work just as well at the bash prompt in WSL, on on Linux iteslf, or at the zsh in macOS.
+Our examples all use PowerShell and Docker Desktop for Windows, but the same commands should work just as well at the bash prompt in WSL, on Linux itself, or at the zsh in macOS.

 ## Images